 In January 2019, Imperva announced a new contender for the title — although they were looking at DDoS attacks from a slightly different angle.
 This undesirable recognition was awarded to an unnamed client of Imperva, which experienced a DDoS attack in which 500 million packets per second (PPS) were directed at their network or website.
-And in April, Imperva reported an even larger PPS attack on another client that surpassed the January record — the newest attack peaked at 580 million PPS.
-Compare this to the GitHub DDoS attack, which peaked at 129.6 million PPS.
-This means we can now consider the April 2019 attack as the largest DDoS attack to date by packet volume.
+A few months later in April, Imperva reported an even larger PPS attack on another client that surpassed the January record — the newest attack peaked at 580 million PPS.

 But wait; measuring an attack in terms of the amount of bandwidth used is not the same as measuring the intensity of an attack concerning the number of packets that are unleashed per second, and vice versa.
 Yes, you’re correct — these two avenues of attack are different, and one may be more difficult to recover from than the other.
 But how exactly are DDoS attacks really measured?
 And is one considered more method of attack more significant or challenging to recover from than another?

 At Hashed Out, we’re not ones that like to hold any punches.
-Let’s take a look at the four most recent and biggest DDoS attacks in history (in terms of both forward rates and bit rates) as examples.
+Let’s take a look at the five most recent and biggest DDoS attacks in history (in terms of both forward rates and bit rates) as examples.

 What Happened with the Most Recent (and Largest) DDoS Attack?